Congratulations, You made it to the starting line!

 - Another approach is to buy a whole-life when you start having a family.
 This way, in the event that you pass on, your coverage is guaranteed.

-- Important Tip: NEVER buy investment-linked insurance (ILP) or endowment funds.
+- Important Tip: Think twice about buying investment-linked insurance (ILP) or endowment funds.
 Firstly, the insurer never guarantees basic returns but instead charge exorbitant fees.
-If you scrutinise the investments they do, it’s similar to investing in index funds (which you will learn in step 5).
+If you scrutinize the investments they do, it’s similar to investing in index funds (which you will learn in step 5).

 Step 4: Build up your savings & rainy day funds